-Although businesses are not required to offer a retirement plan to employees, every employer should consider the benefits of offering one.
+Although small businesses are not required to offer a retirement plan to employees, every employer should consider the benefits of offering one.
 Employees enjoy the benefit of deferring taxable income and saving for retirement.
 But employers also enjoy some tax-related benefits, such as deductions for plan contributions and credits for starting a retirement plan – as well as non-tax benefits, such as recruiting and keeping employees, and remaining competitive with other employers.

 Everything on the menu has a price.
 This article will examine the factors that small business employers and their tax advisors should consider when deciding whether to offer a retirement plan, and how that plan will factor into the business’s future.

 The golden age of generous pension plans has long passed.
 Now, most employees must take retirement planning into their own hands.
-Higher medical costs, rising longevity, and the uncertain long-term viability of Social Security all increase the risk that many people who retire may outlive their savings, if they have saved at all.
+Higher medical costs, rising longevity, and the uncertain long-term viability of social security all increase the risk that many people who retire may outlive their savings, if they have saved at all.